jorruior/gencode-riboseqORFs/README.md

                         FASTA can be generated from a BED file using the script 'bed1_to_fasta.sh'
   -b ORFS_BED_FILE, --input_bed=ORFS_BED_FILE
-                        File with 1-based BED coordinates of all translated candidate ORFs.
+                        (Required) File with 1-based BED coordinates of all translated candidate ORFs.
 ORF names should match in both fasta and bed files.
-If -m is activated, the BED coordinates willbe written into this file.
+If -m is activated, the BED coordinates will be written into this file.
   -o OUT_NAME, --output=OUT_NAME
                         Tag name for the generated output files.
 Default: BED filename